rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: I can unerstand what you say about the IDL for properties.
 But I'm wondering about the other major place where there are prose descriptions for built-ins are on the arguments.
 It's not clear what you could say about arguments other than "we call the first argument X".

 BT: WebIDL has the capability to describe function parameters.
 It goes further to say that if you define your function as taking in a number that implies that there's a coersion done to number.
 I'm not going to include this in the MVP.
 I don't want the syntax to describe the shape of a function.
 I would leave that to editorial conventions and prose.
 The automatic coercions...
 I have two minds of it.
-There's an issue raised in 402 where it says do all your coercions at the top, and the ECMA standard says do all coercions when you need them.
+There's an issue raised in 402 where it says do all your coercions at the top, and the Ecma standard says do all coercions when you need them.

 YK: The ECMAScript way is more natural.